payalbarfa/payalbarfa/README.md

-Here’s a concise introduction for your GitHub profile based on your resume:

 🌟 Frontend Developer | JavaScript Enthusiast | Problem Solver 🌟
 Hi!
 I'm Payal Barfa, a results-driven software engineer with over 3 years of experience in building dynamic, user-friendly web applications.
 Proficient in ReactJS, NextJS, and TypeScript, I specialize in creating elegant dashboards, reusable components, and interactive features.